charifmahmoudi/getstructure-particle/README.md

 ## Dependencies

 This library depends on the [SPARKJSON](https://github.com/menan/SparkJson) library that is availible as community library in the [Particle Builder](https://build.particle.io/build)
+**v2 update** Library is added as depecdency using the new particle Libraries v2 feature

 ## Features